shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-side-reporting-on-deals.md

 ---

-# Microsoft Monetize - Reporting on deals (Buy-Side)
+# Microsoft Monetize - Reporting on deals (buy-side)

 Once you've started buying deals, you can run reports to analyze how your deals are performing.